naru-jpn/Files/README.md

 # Files
-Framework to easily browse and control local storage.
+Framework to easily browse, observe and control local storage.